 Because Elementor is so flexible, it’s easy for anyone to do what they want — which is great until it isn’t.
 This can run the risk of deviating from the original design and creating a challenging experience for the end user.

 There are some good user controls on Elementor to help mitigate this risk, like the global styles available to try to force the use of specific colors or reuse set templates.
-But the best control is having access to a UX designer who can steer the project back on track when needed.
+But the best control is having access to a UI/UX designer who can steer the project back on track when needed.

 There is no perfect builder, but Elementor is an excellent option for those looking to have beautiful sites without paying for a fully customizable build.
 And for developers looking to expand their skill set or try a new tool, there’s no better platform to test out than Elementor right now.
 Here is a helpful Elementor blog to reference to get started.